asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 {"state":"Unknown"}
 ```

-Proto.Custer will activate any grain you send a message to, event the ones you haven't anticipated.
+Proto.Custer will activate any grain you send a message to, even the ones you haven't anticipated.
 Sometimes this might require some additional handling, e.g. checking if a given identity is valid, is present in some sort of a database, etc. It's important to have this in the back of your head when designing a system using grains.

 ## Communicating between grains